Justification of Red List category

-With a severe lack of data on the species it is difficult to assess what causes population declines in erect-crested penguins (Davis 2013).
-The absence of introduced terrestrial predators disrupting penguin populations on the mainland point towards sea-based issues, which most likely consist of changes in marine productivity due to ocean warming and, potentially, fisheries interactions (Trathan et al. 2015).
+With a severe lack of data on the species it is difficult to assess what causes population declines in the species (Davis 2013).
+The absence of introduced terrestrial predators disrupting penguin populations on the mainland points towards sea-based issues, which most likely consist of changes in marine productivity due to ocean warming and, potentially, fisheries interactions (Trathan et al. 2015).

 Conservation Actions Underway